 The archaeological potential of the site has not been assessed, however the historical research indicates prior to the clearance of the site for the construction of the Bon Marche building in 1909, the site was occupied by a circa 1870 range of shops, which had replaced earlier weatherboard and brick terraces, described in Council rate books 1848-1867.
+The construction of the Bon Marche Building required extensive excavation to create the basement and loading docks, so that it is unlikely that remains from the earlier site uses would be extant.

 Research potential should be assessed if excavation is proposed.